PaoloL/Cognito-OpenIDConnect/README.md

 Returns a set of temporary security credentials for users who have been authenticated in a mobile or web application with a web identity provider, such as Amazon Cognito, Login with Amazon, Facebook, Google, or any OpenID Connect-compatible identity provider.
 [More info](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html)

-If you want to exchange a OpenID token coming from Cognito with STS you need to invoke the [GetOpenIdToken](https://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetOpenIdToken.html) API
+If you want to exchange a OpenID token coming from Cognito with STS you need to invoke the [GetOpenIdToken](https://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetOpenIdToken.html) API before

 ![Enhanced Flow](img/amazon-cognito-ext-auth-basic-flow.png)

-### Role-Based Access Control
-Amazon Cognito Federated Identities assigns your authenticated users a set of temporary, limited privilege credentials to access your AWS resources.
-You can define rules to choose the role for each user based on claims in the user's ID token.
-To enable Role-Based Access Control and allows federated users from cognito-identity.amazonaws.com (the issuer of the OpenID Connect token) to assume this role. you need to create a role with a
+ a

 ## Configure iam